Hamden, Connecticut: Transportation

 The Wilbur Cross Parkway runs through the center of the town serving as a connection to Hartford to the north and the New York metropolitan area to the south.
 The town is connected to Interstate 91 via Connecticut Route 40, a spur expressway to the Mount Carmel section of town.

-The main route from the town center to New Haven passing through the commercial areas of Hamden is Dixwell Avenue (Route 10).
-Another route to New Haven via the Spring Glen and Whitneyville residential neighborhoods is Whitney Avenue.
+The major north-south thoroughfare through Hamden is Whitney Avenue, which also is State Road 707 from the New Haven line until Dixwell Avenue and then Route 10 until the Cheshire border.
+Named after Eli Whitney, it runs past Whitney's old factory, now the Eli Whitney Museum, as well as through Whitneyville.

+The most nearly east-west thoroughfare is Dixwell Avenue, which also is Route 10 from its intersection with Arch St. / Morse St. near the New Haven line until Whitney Avenue and then State Road 717 until the North Haven border.
+It was named for John Dixwell, and is the only of the three judges roads from New Haven that enters Hamden.

 Public transportation is provided by Connecticut Transit New Haven.
 The main bus routes in the town are the Dixwell Avenue (238, formerly D) and the Whitney Avenue (228/229, formerly J) routes.
 Other secondary routes serving the town are the State Street (224, formerly M), Winchester Avenue (234, formerly O), and Shelton Avenue (237, formerly G) bus routes.

 North Haven Station, a station on the Hartford Line commuter railroad, is planned be built next to the Hamden–North Haven border near the Route 40 Connector, serving both towns.

 Tweed New Haven Airport (HVN) in East Haven and Bradley International Airport (BDL) in Windsor Locks are the closest commercial airports to Hamden.